CodyReichert/awesome-cl/index.md

 * [cl-hooks](https://github.com/scymtym/architecture.hooks/) - Hooks extension point mechanism (as known, e.g., from GNU Emacs).
 LGPL.
 * [method-hooks](https://gitlab.com/Gnuxie/method-hooks) - When CLOS method combination allow only one hook per method, this library allows an arbitrary number of them.
 Mozilla Public Licence.
 * [cl-advice](https://github.com/lisp-mirror/budden-tools/blob/213ab2b52a1b0c0b496efd30c3b5143f5c8e1ff2/cl-advice/README.md) - an attempt of portable layer advice library for SBCL, CCL, LispWorks and Allegro.
 Not in Quicklisp.

-See also hooks in Serapeum.
+* [nhooks](https://github.com/atlas-engineer/nhooks) - an enhanced implementation of hooks (extension points) with crucial improvements.

 Iteration
 ---------

 * ⭐ [iterate](https://common-lisp.net/project/iterate/) - An iteration construct for Common Lisp which is extensible and Lispier.
 [MIT][200].
 * [for](https://shinmera.github.io/for/) - A concise, lispy and extensible iteration macro.
 Unlike loop it is extensible and sensible, and unlike iterate it does not require code-walking and is easier to extend. [zlib][33].
-* [series](https://github.com/tokenrove/series/wiki) - Functional style without any runtime penalty at all.
+* [series](https://series.sourceforge.net/) - Functional style without any runtime penalty at all.
 [MIT][200].
-* [gmap](https://github.com/slburson/misc-extensions/blob/master/src/gmap.lisp) - A concise and extensible iteration facility that has the advantage of integrating well with FSet (see the Data Structures section), as it was written by the same author.
-In Quicklisp as part of `misc-extensions`.
-Public domain.
 * [trivial-do](https://github.com/yitzchak/trivial-do/) -  Additional dolist style macros for Common Lisp.
 [MIT][200].
 * [doplus](https://github.com/alessiostalla/doplus) – another extensible iteration library, similar to :for.
+* [cl-transducers](https://git.sr.ht/~fosskers/cl-transducers) - Ergonomic, efficient data processing.
+[LGPL3][9].
+  * "Transducers are an ergonomic and extremely memory-efficient way to process a data source.
+Here “data source” means simple collections like Lists or Vectors, but also potentially large files or generators of infinite data."
+  * "It is, in general, the most complete implementation of the Transducer pattern."
+  * a "modern" API with `map`, `filter`, `take`, `repeat`, `cycle`, `fold`…
 * [snakes](https://github.com/BnMcGn/snakes) - Python style generators for Common Lisp.
 Includes a port of itertools.
 [Apache2][89].
 * [picl](https://github.com/anlsh/picl) - An (almost) complete port of Python's itertools package, complete with laziness where applicable, and not relying on cl-cont.
 [MIT][200].
-* [gtwiwtg](https://github.com/cbeo/gtwiwtg) - A lazy sequences library.
+* [gtwiwtg](https://cicadas.surf/cgit/colin/gtwiwtg.git/about/) - A lazy sequences library.
 Similar to 'series' but not as complete.
 However it has a 'modern' API with stuff like `take`, `filter`, `for`, `fold`, etc. that is easy to use.
+* [gmap](https://github.com/slburson/misc-extensions/blob/master/src/gmap.lisp) - A concise and extensible iteration facility that has the advantage of integrating well with FSet (see the Data Structures section), as it was written by the same author.
+In Quicklisp as part of `misc-extensions`.
+Public domain.

 Lambda shorthands